 π Why Mental Health Meds Matter in Nursing

 Mental health conditions like depression, schizophrenia, and bipolar disorder canβt be managed by therapy alone.
-Medications help balance brain chemicals so patients can think clearly, manage emotions, and live healthier lives.
+Instead, medications help balance brain chemicals so patients can think clearly, manage emotions, and live healthier lives.

-As a registered nurse, youβre responsible for giving these meds safely, watching for side effects, and teaching patients how to take them properly.
+As a registered nurse, youβre responsible for giving these medications safely, monitoring side effects, and educating patients on how to take them properly.
+Moreover, understanding how these drugs work allows you to recognize early signs of toxicity or complications β which is crucial for both the NCLEX and real-life nursing care.

 π§ 1οΈβ£ Antidepressants